ucsb-cs48/s20/_lectures/lect07.md

 Examples:
 * Spotify API <https://developer.spotify.com/documentation/web-api/>
 * Low level `<canvas>` element access for game element graphics, or frameworks that allow it
-* Websockets (for publishing events from the server to the client, e.g. for real-time chat, games, etc.) <https://www.html5rocks.com/en/tutorials/websockets/basics/>
+* Pusher (for real-time communication between the server and the client, e.g. for real-time chat, games, etc.) <https://pusher.com/>
 * Mapping/Routing services such as <https://openrouteservice.org/services/> and [OpenStreetMap](https://wiki.openstreetmap.org/wiki/Frameworks#Displaying_interactive_maps) (Note that Google Maps is awesome, but it may be tough to get free access.)
 * Reading data files into usable application data
   - Hard coded data objects for very small tables